MisterHW/EVAL-MP8862/README.md

 One possible explanation is that we are looking at the MP8862 internal calibration coefficients here.
 MPS determines these in-house for each chip.
 There is reason to believe that the OTP memory is not divided up into banks for factory calibration and power-up defaults, giving rise to the inconvenience that customers cannot set power-up defaults during their own manufacturing process.

-When reading 255 or more bytes, [something bad happens](doc/read_0x00_0xFF_uart_starts_out_of_order_STM32F7_potential_problem.PNG) at the end (out-of-order execution of a subsequent UART transmission, NACK and STOP are missing) but probably the STM32F7 I2C master used for testing is to blame in this case.
+When reading 255 or more bytes, [something bad happens](img/read_0x00_0xFF_uart_starts_out_of_order_STM32F7_potential_problem.PNG) at the end (out-of-order execution of a subsequent UART transmission, NACK and STOP are missing) but probably the STM32F7 I2C master used for testing is to blame in this case.

 **To conclude this side quest**, reading multiple consecutive register addresses is proven to work, and (some) defaults seem to be readable.
 The addresses are not guaranteed and may change with later revisions, but Device ID and IC Revision should make this traceable.
-The read sequence format is desribed above, following a regular memory read pattern.
+The read sequence format is described above, following a regular memory read pattern.

 ## Power-Up Sequence